naveensinghp/naveensinghp/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 AWS
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
-[Twitter - @NaveensinghMtp](https://twitter.com/NaveensinghMtp)
+[NaveensinghMtp](https://twitter.com/NaveensinghMtp)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I spend almost 1 hour daily to explore it